ricosr/retrieval_chatbot/README.md

 # Retrieval_chatbot

 ## deploy:
-* folders of cluster_model, data, index, model, vec_model are to save models and data, you should download the necessary files into corresponding folders according to the URL of every README.md in these folders (Do not embed one folder into a local folder, directly put all files from a URL into the local folder)
+* folders of cluster_model, data, index, model, vec_model are to save models and data, you should download the necessary files into corresponding folders according to the URL of every README.md in these folders (Do not embed one folder into a local folder, directly put all files from a URL into the local folder), the corpus is Chinese temporarily
 * install requirement packages: `pip3 install -r requirements.txt`

 ## starting steps: